 - 1. Please select the appropriate kit according to the molecular weight of the protein to be labeled.
-The kit provides a 50 KD Filtration tube. - 2.
-Cyanine 5.5 is susceptible to moisture hydrolysis failure, and should be stored at -20 $^{\circ}$ C or -80 $^{\circ}$ C with the desiccant.
-In order to prevent water vapor from condensing into the dye, it is necessary to equilibrate the dye to room before the experiment. - The kit can also be used to label other proteins containing free amino groups.
-The specific labeling ratio is determined according to the number of available amino groups in the marker or set different molar ratios for labeling. - 4.
-The optimal molecular ratio of the dye and protein (150KD) recommended for labeling with this kit is 18:1, which can ensure that the dye can label the protein, and DOS is in the normal range, but it cannot ensure the best experimental results.
-The optimal labeling ratio may vary according to the difference of protein, and the user can optimize according to the actual situation.
+The kit provides a 10 KD Filtration tube. - 2.
+Cyanine 5.5 is susceptible to moisture hydrolysis failure, and should be stored at $-20 \,\mathrm{C}$ or $-80 \,\mathrm{C}$ with the desiccant.
+In order to prevent water vapor from condensing into the dye, it is necessary to equilibrate the dye to room before the experiment. - 3.
+The kit can also be used to label other proteins containing free amino groups.
+The specific labeling ratio is determined according to the number of available amino groups in the marker or set different molar ratios for labeling.